 - Inspection of rooms (e.g., cleanliness) and measuring equipment (e.g., date of last calibration)

-- Communication of outputs: Channels, deadlines, recipients
+- Communication of the results: Channels, deadlines, recipients

 These methods can be assigned to the following classes